How Trump Did It: Three Ways the President Landed His Acquittal

 Ultimately, Trump’s legal team settled on a three-pronged defense to keep Republicans onboard.
 First, they argued that the entire impeachment was invalid because the House didn’t hold a vote before issuing subpoenas.
 This is the reason Trump’s lawyers used for refusing to make documents or witnesses available to the House.
 Rep. Adam Schiff, the lead House impeachment manager in the Senate trial, said during the trial that those subpoenas had also been issued in the course of the House’s regular oversight of the President and didn’t require an authorizing vote.

 Trump’s lawyers further argued that the House evidence was based on hearsay and conjecture and didn’t have enough first hand accounts to link any wrongdoing to the President himself.
-House Democrats both said they had made their case and crowed that Trump had blocked their attempts to get more direct evidence from eyewitnesses, such as National Security Adviser John Bolton.
+House Democrats both said they had made their case and that Trump had blocked their attempts to get more direct evidence from eyewitnesses, such as National Security Adviser John Bolton.
 On Jan.
 26, a report was published that a draft of Bolton’s book claimed Trump directly asked him to cut off aid to Ukraine to pressure them into launching investigations.
 But without the votes to call Bolton to the Senate floor, Bolton’s claims weren’t aired.

 Finally, Trump’s legal team argued that even if Trump had done what the House impeached him for — abuse of power and obstruction of Congress — the actions didn’t rise to a level requiring Trump’s removal.
 Trump’s legal team, especially Dershowitz, leaned on that argument harder after Bolton’s allegations came to light.
 This was the reasoning that the Tennessee Senator Lamar Alexander, who at one point was thought to have been a possible defector, gave for his decision not to vote for witnesses in the trial.
 Ultimately, only two Republicans — Romney of Utah and Sen. Susan Collins of Maine — voted in favor of calling witnesses.